15-Minute Stress Reset That Actually Works (Neuroscientist-Approved)

 Setup: Seated position, one hand on abdomen, close eyes

-Pattern: Inhale nose 4 counts → Hold 7 counts → Exhale mouth 8 counts (whooshing sound)
+Pattern: Inhale through nose for 4 counts → Hold for 7 counts → Exhale through mouth for 8 counts (with whooshing sound)

 Start small: Begin with 4 cycles to avoid light-headedness

-Focus: Maintain ratio (exhale longer than inhale) for vagal nerve stimulation
+Focus: Maintain the ratio (exhale longer than inhale) for vagal nerve stimulation

 Modify if needed: Use 2-3-4 pattern for respiratory conditions while preserving the essential ratio